ga-wdi-lessons/mongoose-intro/readme.md

 #### How is a NoSQL database organized?

-A NoSQL database is organized into **documents** and **collections**.
+A NoSQL database can be organized into **documents** and **collections**.
 * Collections are the NoSQL equivalent of tables in a SQL database.
 * Documents are the NoSQL equivalent of a table row.

+> This is not the only way that a NoSQL database organizes data.
+Start [here](http://rebelic.nl/2011/05/28/the-four-categories-of-nosql-databases/) to learn more.

 #### What is MongoDB?

-A type of NoSQL database that stores information as JSON.
+A NoSQL database that stores information as JSON.
+* Technically, it's BJSON -- "binary JSON."
 * Think of this as taking the place of Postgres.
-* Technically, it's BJSON -- "binary JSON."

 #### Why use NoSQL/Mongo over SQL?